 A Brief Overview of Reiki

-Welcome!!
-I'm so glad you're here to learn about Reiki :) This is a brief overview designed for those who are just hearing about Reiki and would like more information.
-The posts on my page go into more detail on specific topics. https://www.facebook.com/ReikiBalanceNBliss
+This brief overview is designed for those who are just hearing about Reiki and would like more information.
+The posts on my Facebook page go into more detail on specific topics. https://www.facebook.com/ReikiBalanceNBliss

 Reiki (pronounced ray-key) is a non-invasive, hands-on Japanese healing technique.
-The two main benefits of Reiki are stress relief and relaxation which also reduces pain and triggers the body's own natural healing abilites.
+The two main benefits of Reiki are stress relief and relaxation which can also trigger the body's own natural healing abilities.
 It is a complementary technique and works hand in hand with all other healing modalities including traditional medical treatment.
 Reiki is not harmful...it always works for the highest good of the person or situation.
 Reiki is spiritual, but it is not religious.

 Reiki works on all levels to balance the system and unite body, mind, soul and spirit.
 It helps keep the body in balance to prevent illness and is also used to treat chronic illness and disease (not to be substituted for medical care).
 Reiki is already used in many cancer centers and hospitals across the country as a complementary treatment.
 MD Anderson in Texas, Sloan Kettering in New York, John Hopkins in Baltimore are just a few of the major medical centers that offer Reiki to their patients.

 Although reading about Reiki and learning the techniques are helpful, it takes an attunement by a qualified Reiki Master/ Teacher to practice Reiki.
 Once you are attuned to Reiki, you have it for life.
 The classes vary depending on your teacher and the area, but each class (except for the 3-day Master class) is usually completed in one day.
 You are attuned to Reiki at the class and are able to use it immediately.

-If you decide to take a class, I would encourage you to attend in person rather than an online class.
-Also find a class that is small (under 10 people).
-A Reiki Master that offers ongoing support is also important.
-Review the websites of the Reiki Master/Teacher or any other material that is offered, talk to them and go with your best instinct in choosing a Reiki Master/Teacher that is right for you.
+In choosing your Reiki Master/Teacher, I would encourage you to review their websites and any other material that is offered, talk to them and go with your best instinct in choosing a Reiki Master/Teacher that is right for you.